Physiotherapy at the Child Development Service

 How We can Help

-Attendance at a Physiotherapy Drop-In Clinic provides parents in the ACT with an opportunity to discuss issues and seek information and advice about their child's gross motor development and posture, movement and walking with a Physiotherapist.
+A telephone consutation with a Physiotherapist provides parents in the ACT with an opportunity to discuss issues and seek information and advice about their child's gross motor development and posture, movement and walking.

 Physiotherapy telephone consultations are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.

-Drop-In Clinics take the form of an informal discussion and screening of skills and is not a formal assessment.
+The telephone consultations take the form of an informal discussion and screening of skills and not a formal assessment.

-A written summary of the Physiotherapy Drop-In session is provided for parents.
+A written summary of the Physiotherapy telephone consultations is provided for parents.